treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Include comments in SQL code where necessary.
 Use the C style opening `/*` and closing `*/` where possible otherwise precede comments with `--` and finish them with a new line.
+* Utilize CTEs instead of Subqueries unless there is a particularly compelling reason to use a Subquery (a substantial boost in performance)
+* Specify the type of join you are using.
+While you can use 'JOIN' to do an 'INNER JOIN' it is harder to parse.
+Be specific
+* Whenever possible build queries left to right.
+If you are using a join other than a left join, please put a comment to say why.
+* Put all columns in a select statement on their own line with commas at the start of the line.

 ```sql
 SELECT file_hash  -- stored ssdeep hash